 The operation stabilization normally starts around the 6th month and continues until the 18th month.
 At this point the franchise is at the Business Stabilization stage, where they gain operational knowledge, efficiency, and start to increase their cash flows.
 The breakeven point can be reached within 9 to 15 months from the beginning of the Set Up Period*.

-Once the operation stabilizes and the breakeven point is reached, the franchise enters the Consolidation stage, where cash flows continue to increase and income exceeds the expenses, yielding positive cash flow.
+Once the operation stabilizes and the breakeven point is reached, the franchise enters the Consolidation stage, where cash flows continue to increase and income exceeds the expenses, yielding positive The net profit before taxes plus payments to the owner(s), interest, and depreciation of assets…..
 At this point the franchise is considered a stable business and grows in franchise profits.

 At Vetted Biz, we have researched more than 1,600 different franchises that have provided us key insights and historical knowledge on what returns can be expected by different examples when they are owned and operated by the same person.
 The following graphics paint a picture of what returns and franchise profits can be expected in different industries.